 The fallout from Paret’s televised death, after being replayed day and night for weeks, included sponsors pulling ads from Friday Night Fights.
 Then boxing was banned from television for more than a decade, which brings us to a second bone-chilling irony: the reason Paret was so popular among matchmakers and sponsors was because he could take a beating for ten rounds without getting knocked out, securing nine rounds of commercials before viewers tuned out.

 But with his death, boxing became a scapegoat for Americans’ collective guilt over its violent spirit and history.
 Who would admit to the frisson they felt at watching a man die on live television?
 Paret’s death aroused an orgy of hypocrisy and, in Clancy’s cutting phrase, “an occasion for one of these epidemics of piety.”
-Besides, the heyday of boxing is long gone, the sport enduring a slow, inexorable decline, surmounted by even more violent sports, like Mixed Martial Arts, where fans can watch a heel-kick shatter an orbital bone, the eyeball swinging from its socket like a clapper.
+Besides, the heyday of boxing is long gone, the sport enduring a slow decline, surmounted by even more violent sports, like MMA, where watchers can fantasize about a heel-kick shattering an orbital bone, the eyeball swinging from its socket like a clapper.

 “This is a cold, cruel world!
 Come on, get going!”
 As much as such sentiments offer wisdom and practical advice for one who struggles, albeit briefly, with his conscience as he considers crushing another to climb the ladder of success, in fact reporter Jimmy Breslin used these words to admonish Griffith to get over the fact he’d killed a man.
 But he couldn’t.
 Forty-three years after the tragedy, Griffith, restive and trembling, tells the film’s interviewer: “My friend, I sit here talking to you, I can still feel … I-I-I feel … Oh gosh … I get chills, you know, talkin’ about him.
 Sometime I still have nightmares … I wake up sometime, I feel my sweat all over my face, I don’t know … Memories come back, there’s nothing you can do about it.
 Just let it flow.”